 You can even do user research if you have recruiters as friends.
 Run usability test if possible.
 It is a whole project; this should be your mindset.
 Now, go the extra mile by including your portfolio design as a case study in your portfolio.

 It is good to have an attractive portfolio.
 However, recruiters are not concerned about the attractiveness of your portfolio as they are about the content.
 You can't make up for a poor case study with an attractive interface.

 More so, UX design goes beyond the visual design of your website.
 UX design deals with the ease of interacting with your website or product.
-Thus, your skills as a UX designer will reflect more in your cases studies and not the interface of your design.
+Thus, your skills as a UX designer will reflect more in your case studies and not your design interface.

 Spend more time on the quality of your case studies than the interface design of your portfolio.
 Since your role is UX and not UI, an excellent interface with a poor case study will undersell you.

 You can check for projects to include in your design even if you are a newbie here (article 2).
-Since you haven't worked in a corporate organization yet, it might be hard to have a well-defined context for your case study.
+Since you haven't worked in a corporate organization, having a well-defined context for your case study might be challenging.